 Roundup™ was first introduced to the market in the 70s.
 Since then, it has been widely used in the agricultural and farming industry to kill weeds.
 It was the highest and best-selling herbicide in the world and was registered in more than 130 countries.
 However, Roundup™ has an active ingredient called glyphosate, which is a substance capable of causing cancer.

-In the early 2000s, concerns about the safety of glyphosate emerged as studies found evidence that the exposure of glyphosate could increase the risk of cancer including non-Hodgkin lymphoma.
+In the early 2000s, concerns about the safety of glyphosate emerged as studies found evidence that exposure to glyphosate could increase the risk of cancer, including non-Hodgkin lymphoma.
 It wasn’t until 2015 that the World Health Organization's International Agency for Research on Cancer (IARC) announced that the key ingredient in Roundup is a probable cause of human carcinogen.The Lawsuit

-Johnson filed a personal injury lawsuit against Monsanto, alleging that the company knew about the deadly carcinogen in its product but failed to warn consumers of the serious health hazards that could result from constant use.
-Johnson also presented evidence of the damages related to non-Hodgkin lymphoma, including chemotherapy, rising medical bills, physical pain and suffering as well as stress and despair connected to developing cancer.Dewayne Johnson v.
-Monsanto Company Lawsuit
+Johnson filed a personal injury lawsuit against Monsanto, alleging that the company knew about the deadly carcinogen in its product but failed to warn consumers of the serious health hazards resulting from constant use.
+Johnson also presented evidence of the damages related to non-Hodgkin lymphoma, including chemotherapy, rising medical bills, physical pain, suffering, and stress and despair connected to developing cancer.The Trial

 The case was held in a San Francisco Superior Courtroom and presided by Honorary Suzanne R. Bolanos.
 During the trial, the jury heard evidence that Monsanto has known for years that glyphosate could cause cancer and that Monsanto hid this information from the public.

-Monsanto argued that many studies including those from the U.S. Environmental Protection Agency (EPA) have found glyphosate to be safe.
+Monsanto argued that many studies, including those from the U.S. Environmental Protection Agency (EPA), have found glyphosate safe.

 In August 2018, the jury ordered Monsanto to pay a whopping $289.2 million to Johnson.
 The settlement breakdown included $39.2 million in compensatory damages and $250 million in punitive damages.
 However, in October 2018, Judge Bolanos overruled the jury’s decision and reduced the punitive damages award to $39 million, bringing Johnson's final judgment to $78.5 million.

 In Judge Bolanos’s ruling, she stated that the punitive award was too high and must be reduced to the maximum allowed by due process to match the compensatory award.
-Johnson and his attorneys said they don't agree with Judge Bolanos' decision, but they will accept the final settlement so that Johnson can hopefully achieve a final resolution within his lifetime.Compensatory and Punitive Damages
+Johnson and his attorneys said they disagree with Judge Bolanos' decision.
+Still, they will accept the final settlement so that Johnson can hopefully achieve a final resolution within his lifetime.Compensatory and Punitive Damages

 Compensatory and punitive are known as tort damages, which are usually awarded to restore the victim to the situation he or she was in before the wrongdoing occurred.
-In compensatory damages, the plaintiff is compensated for past and future losses, pain and suffering and emotional distress.
-In punitive damages, the victim is awarded when evidence proved that there was a reckless or disregard of the obvious risk of harm.Other Roundup™ Cases
+In compensatory damages, the plaintiff is compensated for past and future losses, pain and suffering, and emotional distress.
+In punitive damages, the victim is awarded when evidence proved reckless or disregard the obvious risk of harm.Other Roundup™ Cases

 Johnson was the first plaintiff to take Monsanto to court because of a California law that allows dying plaintiffs to be granted expedited trials.
 However, he will not be the only one.
 Thousands of people from across the United States have filed a lawsuit against Monsanto on allegations linking Roundup™ to cancer.
 In San Francisco, more than 450 lawsuits are pending against Monsanto, including a class-action lawsuit.
 The cases are currently in multidistrict litigation under Judge Vince Chhabria.Johnson’s Current Situation

 I’m Ed Smith, a Roundup™ cancer lawyer in Sacramento.
-If you or a loved one have been diagnosed with non-Hodgkin lymphoma, please call me at (916) 921-6400 or (800) 404-5400 to receive my free, friendly and compassionate advice.
-I also have an online contact form where you can reach me at your convenience.
+If you or a loved one have been diagnosed with non-Hodgkin lymphoma, please call our injury lawyers at (916) 921-6400 or (800) 404-5400 to receive our free, friendly, and compassionate advice.
+We also have an online contact form where you can reach us at your convenience.

-For more than three decades, I have had the honor of helping many families with lawsuits pertaining to personal injury and wrongful death.
-To find out more about our firm and how we’ve helped our past clients, I encourage you to read through some of our Verdicts & Settlements.
+Since 1982, we have had the honor of helping many families with personal injury and wrongful death lawsuits.
+To find out more about our firm and how we’ve helped our past clients, we encourage you to read through some of our Verdicts & Settlements.